Valentine’s Day with Juanito Pascual

 50 front section seat tickets will include a glass of champagne and a rose!

 Nuevo flamenco guitarist Juanito Pascual celebrates this Valentine’s Day evening at The Cabot along with the 10th anniversary of his album, Language of The Heart.
-With dancer Nino de los Reyes, dancer and vocalist Bárbara Martinez, bassist Brad Barrett, saxophonist, flutist, percussionist and vocalist Stan Strickland, Rohan Gregory, percussionist José Moreno and multi-instrumentalist Gonzalo Grau all of whom are musicians heard on that release the evening will be musically luxurious.
+With dancer Nino de los Reyes, dancer and vocalist Bárbara Martinez, bassist Brad Barrett, saxophonist, flutist, percussionist and vocalist Stan Strickland, Rohan Gregory, percussionist José Moreno and multi-instrumentalist Gonzalo Grau all of whom are musicians heard on that 2009 release, the evening will be musically luxurious.

 In 2009, Pascual released Language of the Heart, a recording which deeply celebrates the flamenco traditions, yet the music is simmered and caramelized by the amazing musical talents of a virtual Who’s Who of some of the biggest names in flamenco, jazz and world music.
 That stunning release featured two of the finest new flamenco singers on the scene, Elena Andujar (who’s featured in The Devil’s Advocate and Flamenco Women) and Leo Triviño, virtuoso bassist John Patitucci (who’s performed with Chick Corea, B.B.
 King, Joni Mitchell and Herbie Hancock), one of the foremost world music and jazz percussionists in the United States, Jamey Haddad (who’s performed with Paul Simon and Paul Winter), noted cajón player Gonzalo Grau (the Grammy®-nominated leader of “La Clave Secreta”), electric bassist Sean Kupisz (who performed with Al di Meola) Spain’s star flamenco dancer Nino de los Reyes, pianist Alex Conde Carrasco, violinist Rohan Gregory, flutist Stan Strickland and percussionist Jerry Leake.